-In the previous chapters, we described the will broaden our perspective and investigate concrete experiences in tackling undeclared the contribution of worker and social cooperwork of 11 case studies of cooperatives all over atives and cooperatives of independent work-Europe.
-For each cooperative, we firstly char- ers in addressing undeclared work in Europe. acterised the national context and the specific field of intervention which is related to the type of workers that the cooperative brings together.
-The portrait of the main features, most innovative activities and specific responses to undeclared work deployed by each study case shows how cooperatives are relevant to tackle undeclared work and how they can provide Although each cooperative described in the solutions to the related problems.
+In the previous chapters, we described the concrete experiences in tackling undeclared work of 11 case studies of cooperatives all over Europe.
+For each cooperative, we firstly characterised the national context and the specific field of intervention which is related to the type of workers that the cooperative brings together.
+The portrait of the main features, most innovative activities and specific responses to undeclared work deployed by each study case shows how cooperatives are relevant to tack-le undeclared work and how they can provide solutions to the related problems.